osqp/osqp/docs/interfaces/julia.rst

 Load the module
 ---------------
-The OSQP module is can be load with
+The OSQP module can be load with

 .. code:: julia